In 2014 Richard Trudgen wrote a major report call “Getting Yolŋu into Business”.

 - Little capital input is needed.

-At the moment I am having conversations with many Yolŋu clan and family elders over a large area of Arnhem Land.
-We can have the conversation with Yolŋu but we have no dollars to do this work.
+At the moment conversations are being held with many Yolŋu clan and family elders over a large area of Arnhem Land.
+But funding is needed to get the work off the ground.

 Why Warriors is looking for partners to help us develop these industries with Yolŋu.
-If you feel lead to helping us then please contact us.
+If you feel called to help us then please contact us.